gatsbyjs/gatsby/.github/PULL_REQUEST_TEMPLATE.md

 <!--
+  Thank you for the PR!
+Contributors like you keep Gatsby awesome!
-  Have any questions?
+  If you have any questions?
 Check out the contributing docs at https://gatsby.dev/contribute, or ask in this Pull Request and a Gatsby maintainer will be happy to help :)
 -->